SiniCode/keysmith/documentation/implementation.md

 The `encrypt_message` function first calls `message_to_blocks` function that converts the message into binary form and splits it into 512-bit blocks.
 Cutting up the message and encrypting it in blocks allows for processing also messages with greater bit-length than the key modulus.
 For each block, `encrypt_message` calls the `add_padding` function that concatenates the block with 256 random bits.
 The idea of the padding is to provide protection against chosen plaintext attack.
-Finally, the padded binary message is converted into an integer *m* and the ciphertext is calculates as *m* to the power of *e* modulo *n*, where *e* is the encryption key exponent and *n* is the key modulus.
+Finally, the padded binary message is converted into an integer *m* and the ciphertext is calculated as *m* to the power of *e* modulo *n*, where *e* is the encryption key exponent and *n* is the key modulus.
 The encrypted message consists of all the blocks concatenated with each other and separated by "#".

 #### Decryption

 The `decrypt_message` function first separates the blocks from each other and the decryption is executed block by block.
 Now, the encrypted block is an integer *c*, and it is decrypted by calculating *c* to the power of *d* modulo *n*, where *d* is the decryption key exponent and *n* is the key modulus.
 After decryption, the block is converted into binary form and the padding is removed.
-Finally, the binary string is converted to plaintext and all the blocks are concatenated together, giving the original message.
+Finally, the binary string is converted into plaintext and all the blocks are concatenated together, giving the original message.

 ### User interface